-McKool Smith is pleased to announce the promotion of three attorneys to principals in the firm’s Austin and New York offices, effective January 1, 2017.
+McKool Smith is pleased to announce the promotion of an attorney to principal in the firm’s New York offices, effective January 1, 2017.

-“Our new principals have made their mark in the firm by demonstrating true talent and a high level of client service.” said David Sochia, McKool Smith’s Managing Principal.
+“Our new principal has made their mark in the firm by demonstrating true talent and a high level of client service.” said David Sochia, McKool Smith’s Managing Principal.
 “We look forward to their continued success.”

 Also in New York, Jonathan Yim focuses his practice on intellectual property, commercial litigation, and white collar matters.
 He was a member of the McKool Smith trial team that secured a patent infringement judgment of over $290 million and a permanent injunction for i4i L.P. and i4i Inc. against Microsoft Corp, which was affirmed unanimously by the U.S. Supreme Court in 2011.
 Over the past three years, Jonathan has conducted several extensive investigations abroad in connection with engagements involving a broad range of white collar matters, including allegations concerning money laundering, tax evasion, and art fraud, among others.